adrianramirez-03/React-Tailwind-Site/README.md

 ## Available Scripts

+Before you can run the app, you must run the following command in the lab directory:

+### `npm install`

+to install all necessary dependencies.

-In the project directory, you can run:
+Once you've ran the previous command, you can run:

 ### `npm start`

+to start the application.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.